 CCH volunteers may be individuals or part of a team that's working with CCH staff to plan a meaningful mission trip that will be mutually beneficial to both the organization and the volunteers.
-Trip fees for CCH volunteers are per person and include: accommodations at the CCH Isaiah 61 Guest House, three meals per day, all in-country transportation, daily translators and 24-hour personal accident insurance, including evacuation insurance.
-(Travel insurance policy information will be sent to travelers in advance of their trip.)
+Trip fees for CCH volunteers are per person and include: accommodations at the CCH Isaiah 61 Guest House, three meals per day, all in-country transportation, daily translators and 24-hour personal accident insurance, including evacuation insurance (see Section "12.
+CCH Contact Information").

-Current CCH Trips Fees for 5-7 nights are \$900 per person.
-Medical professionals who use operating rooms at the CCH clinic are charged an additional \$300 per person fee (i.e., \$1,200 total for medical professionals).
-The additional fee for medical professionals helps cover the added maintenance, electricity, and personnel costs of running the ORs.
+Current (2019) CCH Trips Fees for 5-7 nights are \$900 per person.
+Beginning January 1, 2020, the trip fee will be \$1,000 per person.1 Medical professionals who use operating rooms at the CCH clinic are charged an additional \$200 per person fee (i.e., \$1,200 total for surgical professionals).2 The additional fee for medical professionals helps cover the added maintenance, electricity, and personnel costs of running the ORs.
 Additional nights (beyond 7) in-country with a CCH team are charged at \$70/night.